fineanmol/plant-tree/README.md

-🌿 Updated on Mon, 01 Dec 2025 15:16:53 GMT
+🌵 Updated on Tue, 02 Dec 2025 08:26:51 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "The best error message is the one that never shows up."